patternfly/patternfly-react/packages/react-core/src/demos/Wizard/WizardDemo.md

             <TextContent>
               <Text component="h1">Main title</Text>
               <Text component="p">
-                A demo of the wizard in page.
+                A demo of a wizard in a page.
               </Text>
             </TextContent>
           </PageSection>